NYSE:

 On July 6, 2021 McEwen Mining announced the creation of the wholly-owned subsidiary, McEwen Copper Inc., which holds 100% interests in the Los Azules project in Argentina and in the Elder Creek exploration property in Nevada.
 Both assets are subject to a 1.25% net smelter return (NSR) royalty payable to McEwen Mining.

-In connection with the Offering, McEwen Copper entered into a collaboration agreement with Nuton to advance our understanding of the potential application of heap leach technology at Los Azules, including the testing of Nuton® Technologies for compatibility with Los Azules copper mineralization.
-Leaching has many potential economic and environmental benefits over a conventional milling scenario, including lower water and energy consumption, no dam or large tailings storage facility, and typically lower capital and operating costs.
+McEwen Copper entered a collaboration agreement with Nuton to evaluate the potential application of heap leaching at Los Azules, involving the testing of Nuton® Technologies for compatibility with Los Azules copper mineralization.
+Heap leaching offers numerous promising economic and environmental benefits over the conventional milling methods, which include reduced water and energy consumption, elimination of large tailings storage facilities or dams, and typically lower capital and operational costs.

 • Improving the confidence in the resource by converting Inferred mineral resources to the Indicated category